maxheld83/hamiltmas/README.md

-Drafts about *the* deliberative subjectivities on the economics of EU integration [Eurolektionen](http://eurolektionen.wordpress.com).
+Drafts about *the* deliberative subjectivities on the economics of EU integration.